Panic Inc.: Video games

 The company published their first video game, Firewatch, on February 9, 2016.
 Panic published their second game, Untitled Goose Game, on September 20, 2019.

 Playdate

 On May 22, 2019, Panic unveiled Playdate, a handheld gaming device, designed by Panic in collaboration with the Swedish firm Teenage Engineering.
 The device features a 400x240 pixel 1-bit screen, a directional pad on the left, two buttons on the right, and a mechanical crank on the right edge of the device.

-Games will be released in "seasons", at a rate of two games per week for twelve weeks.
-Games will automatically download to the device when available.
-While some video games for Playdate are being produced at Panic, most games are created by indie game developers such as Keita Takahashi, Zach Gage, Bennett Foddy, and Shaun Inman.
+Games are released in "seasons", where there are two new games each week, automatically downloaded to the device when available.
+Also, there is a store of additional games to buy on demand, the ability to sideload games to the device, and two environments to self develop games.
+While some video games for Playdate are being produced at Panic, most games are created by indie game developers such as Keita Takahashi, Zach Gage, Bennett Foddy, Shaun Inman, and Lucas Pope.